Bachelor of Psychological Science (Honours)

 Students are required to complete 6 core subjects (24 credit points) based on availability and scheduling.

-- Psychology Thesis Part 1 of 2
+- Psychology Research Project Part 1 of 2

-- Psychology Thesis Part 2 of 2
+- Psychology Research Project Part 2 of 2

-- Design and Analysis for Research
+- Design and Analysis for Professional Psychology

 - Psychology: Now and the Future